 Career – 22.76 disposals, 2.7 marks, 1.93 goals

 Finals – 21.70 disposals, 2.27 marks, 2.29 goals

 Of the modern players, Luke Hodge can certainly make a case to rival Martin in terms of finals numbers.
 Almost across the board, Hodge is a better player in finals than he is during his career as a whole.
 In particular, Hodge’s Grand Final returns are significantly higher.
 When the team required him to elevate his game, their General answered.

-LUKE HODGE STAT DIFFERENTIAL
+LUKE HODGE STATS DIFFERENTIAL

 As if you’d expect anything else from Leigh Matthews, his finals averages are wonderful.
 However, they do not improve on his overall career numbers.
 Matthews had singular standout games (33 touches and 7.6 against North Melbourne in the 1976 Qualifying Final was one of his best), but no punctuation mark series like Bartlett in 1980, or Ablett in 1989.

-GRAND FINAL PERFORMANCES.
 BARTLETT V ABLETT SR V HODGE V DUSTY

 Hodge does not have the standout series in terms of goals, as many associate with dominant performances do, but his 2014 finals series was a thing of beauty, culminating in a 35 disposal, Norm Smith-earning Grand Final win over the Sydney Swans.

 Even at the ripe old age of 35, Hodge was able to pull a last couple of great finals games from his aching body for the Brisbane Lions.
 In a young man’s game, Hodge was perhaps the Lions’ best player in 2019’s finals series.